Research

 Data-Driven: Large-scale data science and simulations of society

 Motivation: better accounting for the effects of the social milieu in which individuals come to believe who they are and what is important to them, my motivation is that we can better align the algorithms that structure our collective discourse, as well as develop prosocial, assistive technologies in that space.
-I organized a RLDM workshop on social alignment in humans and machines on this topic.
+In 2022, I organized a RLDM workshop on social alignment in humans and machines on this topic.
 In this area, I collaborate with psychologists and social (e.g. political) scientists in order to tease apart the interplay of belief, identity, and decision-making bias.

 Selected Projects